SamMed05/c-cpp-notes/docs/c/file-IO.md

 File Input/Output (I/O) in C allows programs to interact with files stored on secondary storage, enabling data persistence.
 This means data can be saved and retrieved even after the program terminates.

+In C, all I/O operations are performed on **streams**, which are sequences of bytes.
+A **file** is a common source or destination for a stream.

+The C standard library, primarily through `<stdio.h>`, provides an abstraction layer, allowing uniform access to various data sources and sinks (like disk files, keyboard, screen) as if they were all files.

 ## Data persistence through files

 To retain information beyond the execution of a program, we rely on **persistent storage**—typically achieved through files on disk.

-A **file** is:
+A **file stream** in C is:

-- An abstraction managed by the operating system's file system.
+- An abstraction managed by the operating system's file system, accessed via functions in `<stdio.h>`.
-- A named collection of data stored on secondary storage (such as a hard drive or SSD).
+- A named collection of data stored on secondary storage (such as a hard drive or SSD) or a device (like the keyboard or console).
-- Organized as a sequence of records or bytes.
+- Conceptually, a sequence of bytes that can be read from or written to sequentially.

+Even devices like the keyboard (`stdin`) and screen (`stdout`, `stderr`) are treated as files by C programs, allowing for consistent I/O operations.
+The C standard library handles the underlying details, so the programmer doesn't need to manage device-specific complexities.

-Files are generally categorized as:
+Files are generally categorized by how C interprets their content when opened in different modes:

+- **Text files**: When opened in text mode, data is interpreted as sequences of human-readable characters.
+Special processing, like newline character translation (`\n` to `\r\n` on Windows), might occur.
+Suitable for configuration files, logs, and documents.
+- **Binary files**: When opened in binary mode, data is treated as a raw sequence of bytes, mirroring how it's represented in memory.
+No translation occurs.
+Used for images, executables, and structured data.

 - **Text files**: Store data as sequences of human-readable characters (e.g., ASCII, UTF-8).
 Suitable for configuration files, logs, and documents.
 - **Binary files**: Store data in raw byte format, mirroring how data is represented in memory.
 Used for images, executables, and structured data.